aaronjeline/aaronjeline.github.io/index.md

 "Verification-Guided Development".
 I'm also deeply interesting in computing history, and developing a better vision of why our systems evolved the way they did.

+I help run the wonderful [DC Systems](https://dcsystems.xyz), which is a local meetup to chat about systems, performance, testing, and formal methods.
+If you'd like give a talk, please reach out!

 ## Contact

 I can reached at: